cinfulsinamon/LavaLampPlus/README.md

 This is my first time editing a shader so please kindly let me know what things are wrong or broken!
 Settings should transfer over if you change from the original shader.
+Credit to Poiyomi shaders for the color adjusting code, the original MIT license is contained with that code in ColorHelpers.hlsl.

 Be sure to read the instructions :>